beyond-decentralized/AIRport/README.md

-DAO interfaces (and rules.json file which is passed to the AIR databases and contains the necessary declarative logic, without having to run any external executables in the database, thus making the rules secure to add to the db)
+DAO interfaces (and rules.json file which is passed to the AIR databases and contains the necessary declarative logic, without having to run any external executables in the database, thus making the rules secure to add to the db).  @airport/runway parses the Dao files using the Typescript compiler and extracts the rules from the @Persist and
+@Query decorators and composes the same rules in declarative JSON format (along with the schema definition).

 ```typescript
 export interface IParentDao